Download, verify, extract, and gzip paired-end FASTQ files automatically from the NCBI short-read archive (SRA)

 An anvi’o installation that follows the recommendations on the installation page will include all these programs.
 But please consider your settings, and cite these additional tools from your methods sections.

-The sra_download workflow is a Snakemake workflow that downloads FASTQ files from SRA-accessions from NCBI e.g. SRR000001 and ERR000001. using NCBI sra-tools wiki, gzips them using pigz, and provides a samples-txt.
+workflow is a Snakemake workflow that downloads FASTQ files from SRA-accessions from NCBI e.g. SRR000001 and ERR000001. using NCBI sra-tools wiki, verifies the downlaod the MD5 checksum, gzips them using pigz, and provides a samples-txt.
 You will need to have these tools installed before you start.

 Let’s get started.